 The global steel industry is cyclical and can be highly competitive.
 The steel pipe industry competes on price, quality, and ability to provide customers with value-added services such as a diversified product base, timely delivery, and product customization to meet their requirements.
-In 2011 steel commodity prices continued to experience further increases in prices to what occurred in 2010.
-We expect prices to increase marginally in 2012 as global demand for steel products continues to drive prices.
+In 2012 steel commodity prices continued to stabilize and we expect prices and margins to be consistent in 2013 as global demand for steel products continues to drive prices.